 There are many factors that can affect the installation of VPP apps.
 This article will give you some ideas as to the cause of slowdowns and suggestions on troubleshooting.

-First, it should be understood that TechPilot (nor any MDM) does not actually install apps.
-Instead, TechPilot connects to your VPP account and tells Apple which app licenses to assign to which devices.
-From there, all the actual installation is handled between Apple and the device.
-This means that there's not anything that TabPilot itself can do to make the installation faster, but there are a number of things that you can do to help.
+First, it should be understood that Securly (nor any MDM) does not install apps.
+Instead, Securly MDM connects to your VPP account and tells Apple which app licenses to assign to which devices.
+From there, all the actual installation will be handled between Apple and the device.
+This means that there's nothing that Securly itself can do to make the installation faster, but there are a number of things you can do to help.

 Most of the time, installation speed boils down to one major factor: BANDWIDTH

-If you are installing multiple apps to multiple devices, there are different areas to consider in regards to bandwidth
+If you are installing multiple apps on multiple devices, there are different areas to consider in regard to bandwidth

-- Bandwidth through a single wireless Access Point: If you have many devices in the same area (i.e. a single classroom or the tech-department, etc.) then it's likely that they are all connecting to the same AP.
-So while you might have a huge pipe into your building, it can bottleneck and get limited by that one access point.
+- Bandwidth through a single wireless Access Point: If you have multiple devices in the same area (i.e., a single classroom, a tech-department, etc.) then it's likely that they are all connected to the same AP.
+So while you might have a huge pipe in your building, it can bottleneck and get limited by that one access point.
 Attempting the same installation among devices spread throughout the building might work much better.

 - The size of each app: more on this later

-- The number of apps you’re trying to install simultaneously: you might want to do a staged rollout of just a few apps if there are many devices
+- Number of apps you’re trying to install simultaneously: you might want to do a staged rollout of just a few apps if there are many devices

 - Apple Caching Server: more below